Wrestling: Confident Ravi Dahiya assures bright future after winning bronze at World Championships

 Throughout the day, Dahiya wrestled with the confidence and experience of a senior wrestler.
 No wrestler could match him for his pace on the mat and even against Uguev, there were glimpses of his brilliance.

 The wrestlers in the Indian team are not surprised by Dahiya’s performance.
-After years of training at the Chhatarsaal stadium, one of India’s top wrestling training centres, Dahiya has always been tipped for good results.
+After years of training at the Chhatarsal stadium, one of India’s top wrestling training centres, Dahiya has always been tipped for good results.

 Out of the 10 freestyle wrestlers in the Indian team, six have trained at same stadium.
 All of them have seen him grow and win medals at various international tournaments.